hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 # Join us!

+<img src="/imgs/membership_1.jpg" class="img-responsive center-block" style="width:50%" >

+## Membership Benefits

+- 24/7 access to the space
+- Keep your stuff in a locker or designated storage box (additional subscription applies)
+- Use the workbench and hardware tools
+- Host community meetups, workshops, and other events at the space
+- Borrow books from our library

 ## Membership Tiers
-<img src="/imgs/membership_1.jpg" class="img-responsive center-block" style="width:50%" >

-### Patron &mdash; $1337 SGD monthly
+### Dedicated Member &mdash; $512 SGD/month

-24-7 access.
 A dedicated desk for co-working.
-You can keep your stuff at the desk.
+You can keep your stuff at your desk.
 We'll label a desk with your name, in honour of your contribution.
-Ultra Premium listing in the contributors page* with multiple links

-### Sponsor &mdash; $512 SGD monthly

-24-7 access.
-A dedicated desk for co-working.
-You can keep your stuff at the desk.
-We'll label a desk with your name, in honour of your contribution.
-Premium listing in the contributors page* with multiple links.

-### Resident &mdash; $256 SGD monthly

-24-7 access.
-Priority hotdesking whenever you drop in. (oversubscription may occur at peak hours, we aim for 90% availability).
-You cannot keep your stuff at the desk.
-Standard listing in the contributors page* with multiple links.
+_Great for: people who really want to support the space; people who have lots of stuff; people who like their multi-monitor setups._

-### Regular Member &mdash; $128 SGD monthly
+### Co-working Member &mdash; $256 SGD/month

-24-7 access.
-Hotdesking.
-Hang out on the sofas.
-Keep your stuff in a locker (rental applies).
-Use the workbench.
-Borrow books from our library.
-Keep your toys and tools onsite.
-You cannot keep your stuff at the desk.
-Standard listing in the contributors page* with up to 3 links.
+Unlimited use of the space.
+You cannot keep your stuff at a desk when you leave for the day.

+_Great for: freelancers and small companies using the space daily during regular business hours._

-### Associate Member &mdash; $64 SGD monthly
+### Community Member &mdash; $128 SGD/month

-24-7 access.
-If you are a student, NSF or a starving hacker, all the benefits of regular membership at a reduced rate.
-Also, if you really want to support the space, but don't come by regularly.
-Standard listing in the contributors page* with up to 2 links.
+Occasional use of the space (around 9 hours a week)^.
+You cannot keep your stuff at a desk when you leave for the day.

+_Great for: occasional co-workers; people who come in after work or school to hang out._

-### Honorary Member &mdash; $32 SGD monthly
+### Concessionary Member &mdash; $64 SGD/month

-A listing on our contributors page* with up to 2 links of your choice.

-### Friend of HackerspaceSG &mdash; $16 SGD monthly

-A listing on our contributors page* with one link of your choice.

-_*The contributors page is currently a work in progress and should be up by Aug 2016_
+If you earn under $2,500/month, all the benefits of Community membership, at a reduced rate.
+Occasional use of the space (around 9 hours a week)^.
+You cannot keep your stuff at a desk when you leave for the day.

+_Great for: full-time students, NSFs, underemployed, unemployed._

+_^ HackerspaceSG is primarily member-run.
+To promote member involvement and financial inclusivity, you may use the space for more than 9 hours/week if you contribute your time towards HackerspaceSG maintenance duties.
+Community members should pledge 0.5 hours for every 8 additional hours of space use, and Concessionary members should pledge 1 hour for every 8 additional hours of space use._

 <img src="/imgs/membership.jpg" class="img-responsive center-block" style="width:50%" >